sashakid/ios-guide/Main/8_objectivec.md

 `strong` (ARC)
 это синоним для `retain`
 - it says "keep this in the heap until I don't point to it anymore"
-- in other words "I'am the owner, you cannot dealloc this before aim fine with that same as re-tain"
+- in other words "I'am the owner, you cannot dealloc this before aim fine with that same as retain"
 - you use strong only if you need to retain the object.
 - by default all instance variables and local variables are strong pointers.
 - we generally use strong for `UIViewController` (UI item's parents)